 After restarting your computer, the program should be working fine.

-Fix-2 Run the compatibility troubleshooter for individual program-
+Fix-2 Run the compatibility troubleshooter for the individual program-

 Running compatibility troubleshooter for an individual program may work out for you.

-You will forwarded to the location where the program is installed in.
+You will be forwarded to the location where the program is installed.

 Try to run the program again on your computer.